eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     void uxr_create_session_retries(uxrSession* session, size_t retries);

-Creates a new session with the *Agent* with retries.
-This function logs in a session, enabling any other XRCE communication with the *Agent*.
+Attempts to establish a new session on the *Agent* :code:`retries` times This function logs in a session, enabling any other XRCE communication with the *Agent*.

 :session: Session structure previously initialized.